-“Just the tip” is when you have sex with someone, but no more than the tip of the male organ goes in.
+“Just the tip” is when you have intimate relations with someone, but no more than the tip of the male organ goes in.
 You can still get pregnant with this method, and it does still count as cheating.

 Today, I want to talk about why people do this, why people say it, whether it’s even a good idea, and how the addition of “of the iceberg” gives the phrase a whole new meaning.

-Please be warned, this article will be talking about sex and willies quite a lot.
+Please be warned, this article will be talking about intimate relations and willies quite a lot.

-As I’m sure many of you will be aware, sex works when a man puts his male organ into a woman.
+As I’m sure many of you will be aware, intimate relations work when a man puts his male organ into a woman.

-However, because when you use “just the tip”, this is not the case, and therefore does not technically qualify as sex.
+However, because when you use “just the tip”, this is not the case, and therefore does not technically qualify as intercourse.

 Does it work?